 National Human Resource Centre

-The National Human Resources Centre (NHRC) was established on 1 August 2011.
+The National Human Resource Centre (NHRC) was established on 1 August 2011.
 The need for NHRC was reported in ‘Chapter 5: Intensifying Human Capital Development' released by the National Economic Advisory Council (NEAC) in late 2010.
 The conceptual framework of the NHRC was deliberated at the Strategic Reform Initiatives (SRI) Lab on Strengthen Strategic Human Resource Management Programmes organised by the Performance Measurement and Delivery Unit (PEMANDU) in early 2011.

 NHRC is specifically established for Small and Medium Enterprises (SMEs).
 SMEs have been the backbone of economic growth in Malaysia due to their sheer numbers, size and nature of operations.
 For Malaysia to achieve a developed nation and high income status, SMEs are expected to be an important driver of growth.
 Building human capital capabilities in these SMEs would be one of the key determinant factors.